 - While they aren't as common, marble-topped dining tables are lovely and valuable too.
 Depending on size and condition, you can find examples for around $1,000, such as this Victorian hexagonal marble dining table, which sold on eBay in 2018.
 However, they often sell for several thousand dollars.

 One of the oldest known Italian marble tables is the Farnese table, which can be seen in the Metropolitan Museum.
 This table was designed by architect Giacoma Barozzi da Vignola (1507-1573).
 It was created with marble as well as alabaster and semi-precious stones.

-Thomas Jefferson was reported to have four marble topped tables that he brought from Paris in the 1700s.
-You can view one of them at The Jefferson Encyclopedia.
-While many people think of antique marble tables as being specifically Victorian.
-Obviously, this is not the case.
-The marble topped, trestle table shown at the Jefferson site is a beautiful example of the simple, colonial styling of the 1700s.
+Thomas Jefferson was reported to have four marble topped tables that he brought from Paris in the 1790s.
+While many people think of antique marble tables as being specifically Victorian, obviously, this is not the case.
+They were popular during the 1700s as well.

 Rococo Revival style is one of the earliest Victorian styles.
 It had heavily carved, rounded decorations and lines.
 Many of the Rococo Revival style tables have marble tops.
 This style came into vogue in the 1840s.
 An excellent example of a marble topped Rococo Revival table can be seen at PricesForAntiques.